 Currency: Is there a date that shows when the source was published or last updated?
 Keep in mind that not knowing the date of publication for factual or statistical information can call its accuracy into question.

-Leaning: Look for objective sources that present information with a minimum of bias and without the intention to persuade.
-If a debatable issue is covered, are both sides presented?
+Leaning: Look for objective sources that present information with minimal bias and without the intention to persuade.
+If a debatable issue is covered, are multiple perspectives presented in a balanced way?

 Accuracy: Based on the reading you have already done on the subject, can you corroborate this information with other sources?
 Is factual information referenced in footnotes or a "Works Cited" list?